 Devotee of history, digital humanities, genealogy, open data, digipres and dark chocolate almond milk; UW (Seattle) MLIS alum and digital asset manager

-Member of Education, Information and Communication Vice Presidency team of Fundação Oswaldo Cruz (Fiocruz).
-Member of Fiocruz Open Science Working Group, collaborating on the collective formulation and execution of Fiocruz’s institutional strategy for its open science policy, with focus on open data.
-Member of Interdisciplinary Laboratoty on Information and Knowledge.
-Participant in the Open Leaders program of the Mozilla Foundation (2019).
+Independent researcher.
+Member of Open Science and Citizen Innovation Laboratory – CindaLab.
+Former member of Education, Information and Communication Vice Presidency team of Fundação Oswaldo Cruz (Fiocruz).
+Former member of Fiocruz Open Science Working Group, collaborating on the collective formulation and execution of Fiocruz’s institutional strategy for its open science policy, with focus on open data.
+Former participant in the Open Leaders program of the Mozilla Foundation (2019).
 Cover photo by Profile photo by Medialab Prado Flickr cc-by-sa

 …Open Data, Open Access, Open Science…

 …Rois-Ds Center For Open Data In The Humanities…